nowmozillaclub/eldersconnect-junior/README.md

-# eldersconnect-junior
+# EldersConnect Junior

-EldersConnect app for Juniors
+The EldersConnect app for Juniors to help their Seniors